 SEO stands for “search engine optimization.”
-It is the method designed to enhance your web pages and extend their visibility for organic relevant searches on any search engine that you want to rank for, like Google, Bing, Yahoo, etc. To make it simpler, SEO is optimizing a piece of online content so that search engines like Google will show it towards the top of page results.
+It uses different methods designed to enhance your web pages and extend their visibility for organic relevant searches on any search engine that you want to rank for, like Google, Bing, Yahoo, etc. To make it simpler, SEO is optimizing a piece of online content so that search engines like Google will show it towards the top of page results.

 And because organic search is the most evident way for people to access online content, it’s a smart idea to have a top-notch SEO strategy.
 This is to ensure your site appears in search engine results pages when someone is looking for products or services related to your business.